Gaulix3d/eventum-asgi/README.md

 ```

 ## Documentation
-For more detailed information on how to use Eventum ASGI, please refer to our documentation (coming soon).
+For more detailed information on how to use Eventum ASGI, please refer to our documentation https://gaulix3d.github.io/mkdocs-eventum/.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.